-An exhibit that shows learning about written, oral, and visual communication skills in their many forms.
-Includes learning from participation in Theatre Arts projects or programs including puppets, stage design, etc. May include original creative writing, poetry, fiction and non-fiction, etc.
+An exhibit that shows learning about written, oral, and visual communication skills.
+Includes learning from participation in Theatre Arts projects or programs such as puppets, stage design, etc. May include original creative writing, poetry, fiction and non-fiction, etc.

 CLASS 10530 - 4-H POSTER COMMUNICATIONS